 - Add garam masala powder or curry powder, turmeric powder, red chili powder, coriander powder, sugar, and salt.
 Saute for a few seconds or till you get the nice aroma of the spices.

 - Add cooked corn, onions, and capsicum.
 Blend them with the gravy.
 Add a cup of water.
 Stir-mix them.
 Let the mix boil for a minute.

 - Throw in finely chopped coriander leaves.
 Mix well.
 Turn off the fire.

-- You can also serve this curry as a side dish for fried rice, ghee rice, or any other less spicy rice main course dishes.
+- Your hot and yummy sweet corn capsicum masala curry is ready to serve.
+Dunk pancakes, roti, chapati, or paratha into the curry!
+You can also serve this curry as a side dish for fried rice, ghee rice, or any other less spicy rice main course dishes.

 |Serving size: 1|